-- ‘Elf’ is a dwarf that grows 3 feet tall with pale pink or white blossoms.
+- ‘Elf’ is a dwarf that grows 3 feet (1 m.) tall with pale pink or white blossoms.

-- ‘Heart of Fire has deep red buds that open to pink flowers with dark pink edges on a five-foot shrub.
+- ‘Heart of Fire’ has deep red buds that open to pink flowers with dark pink edges on a 5 foot (1.5 m.) shrub.

-- ‘Raspberry Glow’ grows up to six feet tall.
-The burgundy buds open to raspberry-pink flowers that keep their color when grown in shade.
+- ‘Raspberry Glow’ grows up to 6 feet (2 m.) tall.
+The burgundy buds open to raspberry pink flowers that keep their color when grown in shade.

 - ‘Carol’ forms a low, rounded mound of dark green foliage.
 The buds are red and the flowers are bright white.

 - ‘Snowdrift’ has white blooms with a dab of red in the center.
-It grows about 4 feet tall.
+It grows about 4 feet (1 m.) tall.